Valencia beats Barcelona 2-0 to inflict 1st loss on Setién - WHIZ News

 Valencia finished Barcelona off when Gómez was left unmarked to beat Ter Stegen with a pinpoint strike after Carlos Soler’s dummy run drew off the last defender on a quick counterattack.
 Ferrán Torres then found Gómez all alone in the area to take his time to fire home.

-Valencia, which was without suspended midfielder Dani Parejo, moved into fifth place.
+Valencia pulled off its most impressive win under coach Albert Celades after starting without its two most important players.

-Valencia’s Rodrigo Moreno started the match on the bench before coming on in the second half amid rumors that Barcelona could be interesting in acquiring the Spain striker to fill in for the injured Luis Suárez.
+Midfielder Dani Parejo was suspended and Rodrigo Moreno started the match on the bench before coming on in the second half amid rumors that Barcelona could be interested in acquiring the Spain striker to fill in for the injured Luis Suárez.

+Besides Gómez and Gayá, holding midfielder Francis Coquelin stood out with his marking of Messi.

+“We are very happy, beating Barcelona is very difficult and we played a good match,” said Celades, whose team moved into fifth place.
+“It was a great group effort.
+Everyone knows of the importance of Parejo and Rodrigo, but we are reinforced as a group by the win.”

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports